sagarthakur09/DSA-in-Java/README.md

-# DSA in C++ – Solutions
+# DSA in Java – Solutions

-A clean, well‑organized repository where I solve Data Structures & Algorithms (DSA) problems in **C++** and document approaches, code, and complexity.
+A clean, well‑organized repository where I solve Data Structures & Algorithms (DSA) problems in **Java** and document approaches, code, and complexity.
 Perfect for interview prep and revision.

 ---